d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 ## Summary

-* An R-CNN model selects several proposed regions and uses a CNN to perform forward computation and extract the features from each proposed region.
-It then uses these features to predict the classes and bounding boxes of proposed regions.
+* The R-CNN extracts many region proposals from the input image, uses a CNN to perform forward propagation on each region proposal to extract its features, then uses these features to predict the class and bounding box of this region proposal.
-* Fast R-CNN improves on the R-CNN by only performing CNN forward computation on the image as a whole.
-It introduces a region of interest pooling layer to extract features of the same shape from regions of interest of different shapes.
+* One of the major improvements of  the fast R-CNN from the R-CNN is that the CNN forward propagation is only performed on  the entire image.
+It also introduces the region of interest pooling layer, so that features of the same shape can be further extracted for regions of interest that have different shapes.
-* Faster R-CNN replaces the selective search used in Fast R-CNN with a region proposal network.
-This reduces the number of proposed regions generated, while ensuring precise object detection.
+* The faster R-CNN replaces the selective search used in the fast R-CNN with a jointly trained region proposal network, so that the former can stay accurate in object detection with a reduced number of region proposals.
-* Mask R-CNN uses the same basic structure as Faster R-CNN, but adds a fully convolution layer to help locate objects at the pixel level and further improve the precision of object detection.
+* Based on the faster R-CNN, the mask R-CNN additionally introduces a fully convolutional network, so as to leverage pixel-level labels to further improve the accuracy of object detection.

 ## Exercises

-1. Study the implementation of each model in the [GluonCV toolkit](https://github.com/dmlc/gluon-cv/) related to this section.
+1. Can we frame object detection as a single regression problem, such as predicting bounding boxes and class probabilities?
+You may refer to the design of the YOLO model :cite:`Redmon.Divvala.Girshick.ea.2016`.
+1. Compare single shot multibox detection with the methods introduced in this section.
+What are their major differences?
+You may refer to Figure 2 of :cite:`Zhao.Zheng.Xu.ea.2019`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/374)